 Mattes agreed.
 While his practice is mainly focused on stretching, he works closely with massage therapists who have had success adding stretching into their services.
 “It stands all by itself but integrates beautifully,” he said.

 Incorporating stretching techniques into a massage session is another way to go.
-You would have to make adjustments to your client’s draping to ensure they remain covered or limit table stretching to positions that minimize possible exposure — for example, stretching the neck, shoulders, arms, feet and providing leg traction.
+You would have to make adjustments to your client’s draping to ensure they remain covered or limit table stretching to positions that minimize possible exposure — for example, stretching the neck, shoulders, arms, and feet and providing leg traction.

 Jeff Myers suggests massage therapists gear toward athletes and sports-related injuries.

-When it comes to integration of modalities, think big.
+When it comes to the integration of modalities, think big.
 Clients come in with specific health concerns they want fixed or improved.
 Consider offering stretching sessions and massage as part of a wellness package that would give the client the option of receiving both over a period of time to maximize their results.
 This may take asking more questions in the evaluation and educating clients on your stretch and massage program.

 You can also offer small-group stretching classes.
-Some things to consider would be space for a class at your office, spa or wellness center.
+Some things to consider would be space for a class at your office, spa, or wellness center.
 Group classes would provide a solid foundation for clients to learn about proper stretching techniques and for you as a therapist to further demonstrate your expertise as a health care provider.

 Whatever direction you choose, adding stretching is likely to have a positive effect on expanding your practice.

-How to Market Stretching
+How to Market Your Assisted Stretching Services

 Aside from your hands, education is a massage therapist’s greatest tool — but if clients don’t know all that you have to offer, your expertise is like a book that sits on a shelf that is never opened.